South Carolina Fair Housing Act: An Overview

 • Single-family homes that the owner rents out without using any brokerage services.

-What Government Agency Enforces the Fair Housing Act?
+What Government Agency Enforces the Act?

 In South Carolina, the act is enforced by the South Carolina Human Rights Commission